Antwerp: the Belgian port city with an arty edge

 Fashion is huge here, and on Nationalestraat I pass the flagship store of Dries Van Noten, one of Antwerp’s most famous sons.
 In this hip neighbourhood you can find all sorts of off-kilter fun, like Plein Publiek.
 This greenhouse complex in the courtyard of an old apartment block hosts evenings of dining, drinking and dancing.

 A little further south is Antwerp’s excellent modern art museum, MHKA which has hosted recent exhibitions by American legend Robert Filliou and even on rave culture.
+And at the city's new breed of boutique boltholes like Hotel O Kathedral – in the historic old town – there are old master paintings on the wall and retro artworks in the public areas mixing the formal with the joyously flippant.

 But you are never far from the water.
 The River Scheldt runs hard up against the city here, just a block west of the MHKA.
 It’s odd because I could swear, standing on the river bank, looking across the water, that I was in King’s Lynn and this was the Great Ouse.
 The rivers are the same size, shape, width and colour.
 Also like King’s Lynn, Antwerp was a Hanseatic League city – a kind of prototype of the EU in the middle ages which linked many European port cities.